j4ym0/pia-qbittorrent-docker/README.md

 By default, added `.torrent` files are automatically saved to `/downloads/torrents` so you always keep a copy.
 The folder is created automatically when you add your first torrent.

+**Magnet links** are saved too — just a few seconds later.
+A magnet has no metadata when added, so qBittorrent writes the `.torrent` once it fetches the metadata from the swarm.
+(If a magnet never finds peers, no file is written — but it wouldn't download anyway.)

 > **Existing installs:** this default is only written on a **fresh** config, so if you upgraded from an earlier version it won't appear automatically.
 To enable it manually, go to **Options → Downloads → Saving Management**, tick **"Copy .torrent files to:"**, enter `/downloads/torrents`, and Save.

 ---